Hyperelliptic Curves with Maximal Galois Action on the Torsion Points of their Jacobians: Acknowledgments

 \section{Acknowledgments}

 This research was supervised by Ken Ono and David Zureick-Brown at the Emory University Mathematics REU and was supported by the National Science Foundation (grant number DMS-1557960).
 We would like to thank David Zureick-Brown for suggesting the problem that led to the present article and for offering us his invaluable advice and guidance.
 We would like to thank Samuele Anni and Vladimir Dokchitser for helpful correspondence regarding applying their work.
-We thank Jackson Morrow and David Zureick-Brown for reading early drafts and providing helpful feedback.
+We thank Jackson Morrow and David Zureick-Brown for reading early drafts and providing helpful feedback, and we thank the anonymous referee for providing a number of useful suggestions.
 We used {\tt Magma} and \emph{Mathematica} for explicit calculations.